Distributing Multipartite Entanglement over Noisy Quantum Networks: Quantum Network Description

 \section{Quantum Network Description}

 Let us first describe our model of a quantum network.
 Structurally, it is characterised by a graph $G(V,E)$ where each node is denoted by a letter $j \in V$ and the link connecting nodes $i$ and $j$ is denoted by $i:j \in E$.
 Each path is a sequence of links and we identify them by their initial and final node $m:n$.
-The set of nodes $\mathcal{T} \subset V$ we want to distribute the state to is called the terminal, where $\#(\mathcal{T}) = T$ is the number of terminal nodes, or equivalently, the number of qubits of the distributed state.
-Each link is a noisy quantum channel, accompanied by a classical channel, connecting neighbouring nodes which individually hold qubits in imperfect quantum memories.
-Each quantum channel is capable of establishing entanglement between its two nodes and each quantum node must be able to realise one and two-qubits unitary gates, as well as performing measurements on its qubits.
-The protocols for entanglement generation and entanglement swapping are considered to be probabilistic, following a geometrical distribution in the number of tries before the first success, similarly to what has been done in \cite{Brand2020}.
-Moreover, each entangled pair of the network is modelled by a Werner state $\rho_W = \gamma \ket{\phi^+} \bra{\phi^+} + (1-\gamma) \mathbb{1}$, with $\gamma = (4F-1)/3$, and $F$ being the fidelity of the state.
-In the bipartite case, there is an equivalence between a Werner state and a representation with a depolarising channel with equal amounts of bit-flip, phase-flip and phase-bit-flip errors: $\rho_W = \mathcal{D}_1^F (\ket{\phi^+} \bra{\phi^+}) = \mathcal{D}_2^F (\ket{\phi^+} \bra{\phi^+})$.
-This quantum channel is described in two alternate forms, one of them using the partial transposition operator $\Lambda_i$ on qubit $i$:
+Note that even though we only use the first and last node to represent a path, it is just a matter of notation, as paths are concatenations of contiguous links, and there usually exist different paths between any two nodes.
+The set of nodes $\mathcal{T} \subset V$ we want to distribute the state to is called the terminal set, where $|\mathcal{T}| = T$ is the number of terminal nodes, or equivalently, the number of qubits of the distributed state.
+Each link is a noisy quantum channel, accompanied by a classical channel for signaling success and sending corrections, connecting neighboring nodes which individually hold qubits in imperfect quantum memories .
+Each quantum channel is capable of establishing entanglement between its two nodes and each quantum node must be able to realize one and two-qubits unitary gates, as well as performing measurements on its qubits \cite{Wehner2018,Brand2020,Goodenough2020,Meignant2018} .
+The protocols for entanglement generation and entanglement swapping are considered to be probabilistic, following a geometric distribution in the number of trials before the first success \cite{Brand2020}.
+Moreover, each entangled pair of the network is modelled by a Werner state \cite{Werner1989} $\rho_W = \gamma \ket{\phi^+} \bra{\phi^+} + (1-\gamma)/4 \ \mathbb{1}$, where $\ket{\phi^+} \propto \ket{00} + \ket{11}$ is a maximally entangled state, and with $\gamma = (4F-1)/3$, where $F$ is the fidelity of the state.
+In the bipartite case, there is an equivalence between a Werner state and a representation with a depolarising channel having an equal amount of bit-flip, phase-flip and phase-bit-flip errors: $\rho_W = \mathcal{D}_1^F (\ket{\phi^+} \bra{\phi^+}) = \mathcal{D}_2^F (\ket{\phi^+} \bra{\phi^+})$.
+This quantum channel is described in two alternative forms, one of them using the partial transposition operator $\Lambda_i$ on qubit $i$: